parikshitkumar1/0x9_Generator/README.md

 ## Might Do
 - [ ] Make it deployable, currently the images generated are being shown through matplotlib which isn't all that suited for deployment
-- [ ] bugs fixed and deployed, train for more epochs maybe?
+- [ ] bugs fixed and app has been deployed, train for more epochs maybe?

 ---